Sagarv812/WinteROS_2025/Week 1/Week 1: Building StarkOS Foundations.md

 8 directories, 10 files

 ```

+Consider this your first real “Mark-1 cave directory.”
+A simple layout now-but every great system starts with a clean structure.

 > **PS:** In the turtlesim_launch we run the launch file from the same directory, if we want to run it from any directory using the generalized command, i.e.
 >```bash